baldurk/renderdoc/docs/getting_started/features.rst

     * The API calls used to create the object before its use in the frame are displayed.
     * Any object can be renamed, and its name automatically updates everywhere in the UI.

-* For each drawcall, a list of all API calls (state/resource setting) is available, with each call optionally having a complete callstack to locate where it came from in-app.
+* For each action, a list of all API calls (state/resource setting) is available, with each call optionally having a complete callstack to locate where it came from in-app.
 * Mesh buffer inspection and visualisation before/after vertex shader and at the end of the geometry pipeline (after GS or DS, whichever is later).
 All views have arcball and flycam controls, Projected data is not limited to the 2D viewport, RenderDoc attempts to unproject to allow viewing in world-space.
 * More advanced mesh visualisation such as viewing other components as position (e.g. to render a mesh in UV space), and visual mesh picking from both input and output panes.
 * 'Raw' buffer inspection for buffers.
 Custom format can be set with HLSL-lite or GLSL-lite syntax.